Following the Coronvirus outbreak, services at Pett Chapel remain suspended for the time being.

 To join the Zoom group, just drop us an e-mail to ask for a link.
 For Facebook, when you land

 on the page you will need to send a request to join.
 New members are very welcome at both.

-If you prefer to just listen or watch, rather than actively participate, there are many options.
+If you prefer to just listen or watch, I recommend The

 Vine at Home